-The request must be in writing and clearly state the issue(s) to be resolved.
+The request must be in writing, comply with the process requirements of this schedule and clearly state the issue(s) to be resolved.
 The request should be concise, detailing all the facts of the case and providing relevant information in support of the claims.
 It should clearly detail the impact on them of the decision, action or lack of action.
 Care should be taken not to include any personal attacks on any individuals.